multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 ### Feature

+**Web SDK: Support for hiding the Start a new conversation button**

+You can now configure the web SDK to hide the **Start a new conversation** button on the end-user's chat screen after the session ends.
+For more information, see [Hide the button to download a transcript at the end of a session](https://docs.cloud.google.com/contact-center/ccai-platform/docs/web-sdk-v3-getting-started#hide-start-new-conversation-button).

+### Feature

 **Search in email channel by email address and name**

 Agents can now search for email sessions by email address and name in the email adapter.